 Salt in general is a big culprit of bloating.
 It causes your body to retain water as a way to try and dilute the excess salt in your body, so sipping on a salty drink (like a Bloody Mary) will lead to unnecessary water retention.
 To always play it safe, Aiassa advises to stay away from drinks that are saturated with salt, such as soda.
 "Too much sodium may result in high blood pressure, which can turn into a host of other issues, such as poor heart health, kidney disease, and strokes," she says.

-According to Go With Your Gut author and nutritional eating coach Robyn Youkilis, any carbonated drink (yes, even sparking water) can cause bloating.
+According to Go With Your Gut author and nutritional eating coach Robyn Youkilis, any carbonated drink (yes, even sparkling water) can cause bloating.
 The fizzing bubbles in carbonated drinks are actually gas, which can get trapped in your stomach and make you feel like you've been pumped with helium.
 But it's not just sparkling beverages—even drinking too much plain-old water can lead to bloating because it dilutes the digestive juices in your gut, Youkilis tells Well+Good.

 Excessive alcohol consumption causes a breakdown in the natural protective lining of the stomach and leads to gastritis, an inflammation of this lining.
 "Drinking alcohol signals to your body to create more stomach acid.
 Too much stomach acid is inflammatory to your gut lining, meaning it causes swelling of the body," Aiassa says.
 Plus, if you're combining liquor with carbonated soda (especially diet soda), you've got a lot of factors counting against your stomach.

 Sugar feeds the bad bacteria in our gut, so when we consume overtly sweet drinks, we risk increased inflammation, decreased immune function, and other metabolic disorders.
 If you're in need of a sweet fix, Aiassa advises not to drink anything that knowingly has added sugar.
 "Choose natural/raw [sugar] every time," she says.
 Sneaky "healthy" drinks like juices can sometimes be loaded with sugar, so be sure to check your nutrition labels.

 9. Anything With a Straw